crossplane/docs/content/master/concepts/providers.md

 #### Configuring runtime deployment spec

-Using the Deployment spec provided in the `DeploymentRuntimeConfig` as base, the package manager builds the Deployment spec for the package runtime with the following rules:
+Using the Deployment spec provided in the `DeploymentRuntimeConfig` as a base, the package manager builds the Deployment spec for the package runtime with the following rules:
 - Injects the package runtime container as the first container in the